Skylimsk/billionprima_internship/1_Installation ManuaL/Qt6.5.3_VS2022_MSVC2019_VTK_CUDA_Manual.md

 4. Name your project (e.g., "VTKQtTest") and choose a location
 5. Click "Create"

-### 9.2 Configure Project Properties for VTK, Qt, and CUDA
+### 9.2 Configure Project Properties for VTK, Qt, CUDA, and cuDNN

 1. Right-click on your project in Solution Explorer and select "Properties"
 2. Select "All Configurations" in the Configuration dropdown